 Nevada Paralegal Schools

-Approximately 1,860 paralegals were working in Nevada in the year 2015, with the majority (1,590) in the Las Vegas area.1 Paralegals and legal assistants in Nevada are in a field with strong prospects for growth and good salary expectations, and Nevada paralegal schools provide paralegal degree programs that equip students with the skills and training needed to enter the legal field in two to four years.
+Approximately 2,440 paralegals were working in Nevada in the year 2018, with the majority (1,950) in the Las Vegas-Henderson metro area.1 Paralegals and legal assistants in Nevada are in a field with strong prospects for growth and good salary expectations, and Nevada paralegal schools provide paralegal degree programs that equip students with the skills and training needed to enter the legal field in two to four years.

 How to Become a Paralegal in Nevada

 There are currently no requirements set by law to become a paralegal in Nevada, although many paralegals opt to complete certification or degree programs in order to become more competitive.
 Paralegals cannot practice certain legal functions such as giving advice or appearing in court; however, they are allowed to do substantive legal work under the supervision of an attorney, who takes responsibility for the paralegal's professional actions.
 Because of this unique professional relationship, attorneys tend to prefer to hire paralegals who have completed a degree program and who have achieved national certification, such as that offered by the National Association of Legal Assistants (NALA) or the National Federation of Paralegal Associations (NFPA).

 Nevada Paralegal Salary and Job Outlook

 College of Southern Nevada: The College of Southern Nevada has the largest student body in the state and its Department of Business Administration has both an Associate of Applied Science (AAS) and a certificate in paralegal studies.
 The AAS is a 63-credit hour program while the certificate is 32 credit hours and can be completed within two semesters.
 Both types of students are required to complete Fundamentals of Law I, Civil Procedure, Law Office Management, Legal Writing, and Legal Research (I and II).
 The Supervised Field Experience is not mandatory, but many students choose to enroll in it so as to obtain professional experience that also supports the degree plan.
 The nine hours of Paralegal Studies electives allow AAS students to pursue a specialization such as Family Law, Constitutional Law, or Bankruptcy.

 Top Law Firms for Paralegal Graduates in Nevada